 Compliance with these and any other applicable privacy and data security laws and regulations is a rigorous and time-intensive process, and we may be required to put in place additional mechanisms ensuring compliance with the new data protection rules.
 If we fail to comply with any such laws or regulations, we may face significant fines and penalties that could adversely affect our business, financial condition and results of operations.
 Furthermore, the laws are not consistent, and compliance in the event of a widespread data breach is costly.
 In addition, states are constantly adopting new laws or amending existing laws, requiring attention to frequently changing regulatory requirements.
-For example, California enacted the California Consumer Privacy Act, or CCPA, which took effect on January 1, 2020, became enforceable by the California Attorney General on July 1, 2020 and has been dubbed the first "GDPR-like" law in the United States.
-The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing and receive detailed information about how their personal information is used by requiring covered companies to provide new disclosures to California consumers (as that term is broadly defined) and provide such consumers new ways to opt out of certain sales of personal information.
+For example the CCPA took effect on January 1, 2020, and the amendments thereto under the CPRA took effect on January 1, 2023.
+The CCPA gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing and receive detailed information about how their personal information is used by requiring covered companies to provide new disclosures to California consumers (as that term is broadly defined) and provide such consumers new ways to opt out of certain sales and sharing of personal information.
 The CCPA provides for civil penalties for violations, as well as a private right of action for data breaches that is expected to increase data breach litigation.
-Further, the California Privacy Rights Act, or CPRA, recently passed in California and will impose additional data protection obligations on companies doing business in California, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data and opt outs for certain uses of sensitive data.
-It also created a new California data protection agency authorized to issue substantive regulations and could result in increased privacy and information security enforcement.
-The majority of the provisions will go into effect on January 1, 2023, and additional compliance investment and potential business process changes may be required.
-Although the CCPA currently exempts certain healthrelated information, including clinical trial data, the CCPA and the CPRA may increase our compliance costs and potential liability.
+Further, the CPRA imposed additional data protection obligations on companies doing business in California, including additional consumer rights processes, limitations on data uses, new audit requirements for higher risk data and opt outs for certain uses of sensitive data.
+It also created the California Privacy Protection Agency to implement and enforce the law, which could result in increased privacy and information security enforcement.
+As a result of the CPRA going into effect earlier this year, additional compliance investment and potential business process changes may be required.
+Although the CCPA currently exempts certain health-related information, including clinical trial data, the CCPA and the amendments under the CPRA may increase our compliance costs and potential liability.
+Virginia also passed the VCDPA which went into effect on January 1, 2023 and affords consumers similar rights to the CCPA, along with additional rights such as the right to opt-out of processing for profiling and targeted advertising purposes.
+Additional states, such as Colorado, Connecticut and Utah have passed similar comprehensive privacy legislation that will go into effect later this year and impose similar obligations to those in the CCPA and VCDPA.
 Similar laws have been proposed in other states and at the federal level and, if passed, such laws may have potentially conflicting requirements that would make compliance challenging.